decentralizedintelligencenetwork/.github/profile/README.md

 ## What We Do at *Doctelligence*

 At Doctelligence, we combine cutting-edge technologies to drive the future of **artificial intelligence (AI)**.
-By integrating **blockchain**, ZKPs, federated learning, privacy-preserving technologies, and solutions like IPFS into a cohesive ecosystem, we prioritize data ownership, privacy, and accessibility.
+By integrating **blockchain**, ZKPs, federated learning (FL), privacy-preserving technologies, and solutions like IPFS into a cohesive ecosystem, we prioritize data ownership, privacy, and accessibility.
 This innovative ecosystem enables the secure, decentralized training of AI models at scale, fostering breakthroughs while ensuring data sovereignty.

 **DIN** (Decentralized Intelligence Network) empowers both AI developers and data owners: